nlmixr2/nonmem2rx/cran-comments.md

 # Fixes for new release
-- Fixed and tested security issues as flagged by CRAN.
-- Made to work with CRAN version of `rxode2`
+- Made to work with rxode2parse and general bug fixes